nasa/openmct/API.md

 In this case, the `domain` is the currently selected time-system, and the start and end dates are valid dates in that time system.

-The response to a telemetry request is an array of telemetry datums.
+A telemetry provider's `request` method should return a promise for an array of telemetry datums.
 These datums must be sorted by `domain` in ascending order.

 #### Request Strategies **draft**